MusicMoveArr/SeekDownloader/README.md

 For now (maybe change in the future) it will become an option to change the ratio, but I found 50% to work the best because of all the weird filenames everyone uses

+For the matching to work it will expect the following filesystem structure, MusicLibrary/ArtistName/

+Only the ArtistName folder is critical to prevent reading thousands of files/folders

 ## Filename Patterns
 | Description  | Pattern |
 | ------------- | ------------- |